Federated Learning of Generative Image Priors for MRI Reconstruction: Theory

 \subsubsection{Training of the Global MRI Prior}

-In FedGIMP, FL of a global MRI prior is performed via federated training of the unconditional adversarial model (Alg. \ref{alg:flgimp_training}).
+To learn a global MRI prior, FedGIMP performs federated training of the unconditional adversarial model (Alg. \ref{alg:flgimp_training}).
 The training lasts a total of $L$ communication rounds between the sites and the server.
 A shared generator ($G$) and $K$ local generator copies ($G^k$) are maintained.
 Meanwhile, $K$ local discriminators ($D^k$) are not exchanged to limit communication load and augment data privacy.
-In the very first round, $G$ and $D^k$ are initialized with random parameters.
-At the start of each communication round, local generators are initialized with the global generator parameters broadcast from the server, $\theta_G^k \gets \theta_G$.
-Within each round, a total of $I$ local epochs are then performed to update local models.
+In the first round, $G$ and $D^k$ are randomly initialized.
+At the start of each round, local generators are initialized with the global generator broadcast from the server, $\theta_G^k \gets \theta_G$.
+In each round, $I$ local epochs are performed to update local models.
 The local generator updates are calculated to minimize a non-saturated logistic adversarial loss ($L^{k}_{G}$):

 where $\mathbb{E}_{p(.)}$ is expectation with respect to probability distribution $p$.
-On the other hand, the local discriminator updates are calculated to also minimize a non-saturated logistic adversarial loss ($L^{k}_{D}$), albeit augmented with a gradient penalty according to the learned distribution of actual MR images $p(x^k_r)$ \cite{StyleGAN1}:
+The local discriminator updates are calculated to also minimize a non-saturated logistic adversarial loss ($L^{k}_{D}$), along with a gradient penalty according to the learned distribution of actual MR images $p(x^k_r)$ \cite{StyleGAN1}:

 where $\mathcal{D}^k$ are training data from site $k$, i.e. coil-combined MR images derived from fully-sampled acquisitions ($x^k_r$).
 After $I$ iterations of updates according to Eqs. \ref{eq:fedgimp_synthesizer_loss} and \ref{eq:fedgimp_discriminator_loss}, local generators are sent to the server for aggregation \cite{McMahan2017CommunicationEfficientLO}: